sitexw/FuckAdBlock/README.md

 You can detect nasty ad blockers.
 Online example: http://sitexw.fr/fuckadblock/

-(There is also the project [BlockAdBlock](https://github.com/sitexw/BlockAdBlock) that a more convenient name)
+(There is also a project, [BlockAdBlock](https://github.com/sitexw/BlockAdBlock), with a more convenient name)

 Valid on